Experiencing Grief And Understanding The Five Stages of Grief

 DENIAL: The first stage of denial is a kind of defense to buffer against the loss.
 Sudden loss or trauma can make the person go numb.
 The shock of loss even can fatal; denial helps one to make survival possible.
 In denial, the person does not accept that such loss has occurred to him or even makes the person overwhelmed.
 This stage gives the person time to allocate resources to be used in coping.
 As this stage moves towards the end, it makes the person stronger to get hold of reality.

 DEPRESSION:When people see that they have tried bargaining they restore their attention to the present.
 Sense of loss accompanied with grief reaches deep inside us.
 We feel hopeless, helplessness and having no control over things.
 This is a phase of depression stage.
-Grief and depression, Often social withdrawal, loss of appetite and sleep is seen in this period.
+Grief and depression, often social withdrawal, loss of appetite and disturbed sleep or sleeplessness is seen in this period.
 In many cases, a person is stuck on this stage and this often leads to clinical depression in people.

 ACCEPTANCE: After a phase of depression there comes a stage where the individual accepts the reality about the loss that has occurred to them.
 One can never be okay with the loss but can get over grief period with the acceptance of the reality that loss has occurred and it cannot be undone.
 This stage includes making new adjustments, inter-dependencies, connections leading to growth forwards better.